Sappho

 "It is no less than astonishing how otherwise temperate scholars became outraged and imaginatively unobjective at the slightest suggestions by others of moral frivolity on Sappho's part."

-Many scholars seem content to accept that the poems are autobiographical when discussing other things, like politics or a feud with friends.
-However, as soon as it comes to her sexuality, they balk.
-Almost everything we know of her is speculation, at best rumours and gossip, the only exception being her work.
+Most seem content to accept that the poems are autobiographical when discussing things like politics or a feud with friends, but they balk as soon as it comes to her sexuality.
+In these cases, there is a divide between Sappho the poet and the speaker of the poem.

-Fortunately, her legacy may remain if only because she is impossible to ignore.
-Though we have little of her work left, she once had nine volumes of poetry, all of which were well-loved and referenced by other famous writers.
-Plato, who was not known for enjoying poetry, even said:
+Though there is little of her work left, she once had nine volumes of poetry, all of which were well-loved and referenced by other famous writers.
+Plato, who was known for not enjoying poetry, even said:

 "Some say the Muses are nine: how careless!/Look, there's Sappho too, from Lesbos, the tenth."